na-na-hi/renget/archive/mmaib.md

 #### Chapter 3

 **Izuru**
--A tacticurn agent, he prefers empty, quiet spaces to himself.
+-A tacticurn agent of The Order, he prefers empty, quiet spaces to himself.
 Born to a dying mother and deadbeat father, Izuru tried to make ends meet at a tender age.
 His efforts were futile as his beloved mother passed at age 10.
 Since then, he has resorted to petty thievery to not starve to death, getting with dubious crowds.
 King Covigo one day decided to pick him off the streets after seeing a battered Izuru reeling from a failed heist of the castle kitchen by himself.
 He owes the King deeply for this.
 >Home: Polaria

 **Miko**
 -Born to a family of shrine maidens, in the northern reaches of Polaria, hers was a simple life.
-As required of shrine maidens, staff lessons she took and aced them, despite her usual antics.
+As required of shrine maidens, staff lessons she took and she aced them, despite her usual antics and mannerisms.
 The war upended her idyllic life, forcing her to abandon the shrine she just has been entrusted to, running to the fringes of Savan and healing injured and sick people with her staff mastery.
 She may be childlike in speech, but her helpfulness as well as honesty is of an adult's.
+She treasures her mother so much she saved up her wage being a Guardian to move themselves to a better neighborhood.
 >Home: Polaria

 #### Chapter 4

 **Aqua**
 -An erstwhile maid in Castle Crystale, she is very reserved and cannot be talked to as easily than average.
 Beneath the shy demeanor though lies great talent in archery, with precise aim said to rival even that of the Lion Queen herself.
-Worried for her friends in the Second Brigade, Aqua has took it upon herself to look for them, starting in Savan, where she heard her closest friend the witch ran off to after the great invasion.
+Worried for her friends in the Second Brigade, Aqua has took it upon herself to look for them, starting in Savan, where she heard her closest friend the witch Shion Murasaki ran off to after the great invasion.
 >Home: Polaria

 **Shion**
 -A prodigy of the Polarian Magical Academy, her confidence is backed by results.
+Such results include topping every exam she's subjected to, to the point she gets an aceeleration to even the odds.
 Most who'd see her antics would regard her a brat, but under such exterior lies some insecurities, like her age and her background, which had a rough record in Aurorai's magical history.
 Everyday, she toils for the day the Murasaki name to be in what she deems their proper place.
 >Home: Polaria

 #### Chapter 4x